 The DBS cannot provide barred list information on any person, including volunteers, who are not in, or seeking to engage in regulated activity.

-Governors – Academies should delete this section
+Governors –

 Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
 It is the responsibility of the Governing Board to apply for the certificate for any of their governors who do not already have one.
 Governance is not a regulated activity, and so governors do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.